Courses

 Examines the law and institutions of the WTO, including its regulation of trade in goods and services, its dispute-settlement system and how it deals with policy issues (such as environment and labor standards) that may affect trade.
 Provides an overview of the main features of the WTO system and an in-depth examination of critical issues that have emerged in the dispute-settlement process or in negotiations.

-The course aims to provide students with a solid knowledge of international political economy, focusing mainly on the political economy of Europe.
+The course aims to provide students with a solid knowledge of international political economy, with a focus on different varieties of capitalism and the role of Europe in the global economic order.
 The objective is to give students insights into how to think about ongoing substantive debates in the field.
-We will examine the interaction of multiple factors on economic change: globalization, financial market integration, labor market integration through migration, economic development, as well as political factors, over time.
-Students should thus emerge from the course with a comprehensive knowledge of theories of international political economy and an understanding of how political economies developed under ever-changing economic challenges (e.g. polycrisis in Europe, the US-China confrontation, migration and climate issues).
+We will examine the interaction of multiple factors driving economic change over time: trade globalization, financial market integration, labor market integration through migration, innovation and economic development, as well as their feedback effects on political outcomes (e.g. the rise of populism, international relations, etc.).
+Students should thus emerge from the course with a comprehensive knowledge of theories of international political economy and with an understanding of how political economies develop under ever-changing economic challenges (e.g. polycrisis in Europe, geo-economic fragmentation, the US-China confrontation, migration and climate issues).

 The course gives students a comprehensive understanding of contemporary patterns and characteristics of transnational organized crime, illicit markets and trafficking activities.
 It does so through a broad set of analytical tools, that are not limited to criminal justice, but rather include political science, international relations, political economy and political sociology.
 After offering an overview of what and how we know about organized crime, we will examine variations in its contemporary forms in the international arena, addressing key questions related to geopolitical stability and instability – therefore debating the nexus with state fragility, development and security (terrorism).